markjivko/kronup-php/docs/Api/TeamsApi.md

 ## `listUser()`

-> List user teams

-Get a list of all teams this user is a part of
+> Teams Get a list of all teams this user is a part of

 {: .new-title }
 > #️⃣ Execute example in terminal